krashanoff/whoami/_posts/2021-09-24-exploring-bsd.md

 ## UX

-Post-download, I imaged a flash drive, spun up the years-old hardware destined to become our temporary router and dove right in.
+Post-download, I imaged a flash drive, spun up the years-old hardware destined to become our temporary router, and dove right in.

 The OpenBSD experience is classic.
 It's still using [`ffs(7)`](https://www.freebsd.org/cgi/man.cgi?query=ffs&sektion=7), has an exceedingly stable kernel with a [sizable lock](https://en.wikipedia.org/wiki/Giant_lock),